blobfysh/opentdb-api/README.md

 Returns promise with a new session token.
 Token can be used to prevent duplicate questions when using the getTrivia() function.

 ### `resetToken(token)`
-Resolves into boolean value if reset was successful or not.
+Resolves into boolean value if reset was successful or not.<br/>
 Resets the memory for a given token.
 Can be used once a token has queried all possible questions.

 ### `getCategories()`